jacobghunter/SDS-AI-Project/README.md

 ### Endpoints:

 1.  /articles/\<int:num>
-    a.
-GET request, gets the number of articles specified in URL
+    1. GET request, gets the number of articles specified in URL
 2.  /delete_article
-    a.
-POST request, expecting a JSON in the form `{'article': 'article_name'}`.
+    1. POST request, expecting a JSON in the form `{'article': 'article_name'}`.
 Deletes the specified article from the flasks server
 3.  /upload_article/\<string:article_title>
-    a.
-POST request, expecting an HTML document as the body (the newly formatted article).
+    1. POST request, expecting an HTML document as the body (the newly formatted article).
 Uploads the article and sends notification (still a work in progress).

 ### Files: